Canadian Income Survey (CIS)

 Revisions are made to CIS data every five years after new population estimates become available following the most recent census.
 At that time, all CIS data back to the previous census is re-weighted using the new population estimates (since the new population estimates will cover the inter-censal period between the two most recent censuses), and all corresponding historical CIS estimates are revised.
 The last revision occurred with the release of the 2014 data.

-Coverage error arises when sampling frame units do not exactly represent the target population.
+Coverage errors arise when sampling frame units do not exactly represent the target population.
 Units may have been omitted from the sampling frame (undercoverage), or units not in the target population may have been included (overcoverage), or units may have been included more than once (duplicates).
 Undercoverage represents the most common coverage problem.
 Slippage is a measure of survey coverage error.
 It is defined as the percentage difference between control totals (postcensal population estimates) and weighted sample counts.
-In 2015, the CIS person-level slippage rate was 9.6%.
+In 2018, the CIS person-level slippage rate was 8.8%.